IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 For a given road network, G-IG-RL-L requires fixed computational time, while both the computational time and memory requirements of G-IG-RL-V increase linearly with the number of vehicles in the network.
 Considering the size of the experiment, even though we expect G-IG-RL-V to perform better than G-IG-RL-L considering the results of the previous experiment, we only evaluate the latter.

-Evaluating methods on this large network is much more demanding than in Experiment 1.
-Every method is only evaluated on 5 instances of randomly generated traffic for a fixed duration of one hour and run on a single traffic regime which introduces a vehicle every second in the network.
+Evaluating methods on this large network is more computationally demanding compared to Experiment 1.
+Every method is only evaluated on 5 instances of randomly generated traffic for a fixed duration of one hour and run using a single traffic regime which introduces a vehicle every second in the network.
 Compared with what G-IG-RL experienced during training, and what was evaluated in Experiment 1, adding a vehicle every second in a network as large as Manhattan leads to light traffic density which increases in certain areas as vehicles enter the network following asymmetric distributions based on a given random seed.
-Waiting for all trips to end would mean prolonging the duration of some simulations in an unreasonable way, considering that some trips might require a lot of time to be completed in such a network.
-Again, for computational concerns, we stop the simulation after an hour.
-We can therefore report aggregated results, but trips cannot be compared via pairing, as done in Experiment 1, without introducing bias.
+Waiting for all trips to end in a large network would mean prolonging the duration of some simulations in an unreasonable way, considering that some trips might require a lot of time to be completed.
+For computational concerns, episodes end after an hour.
+We report aggregated results, but trips cannot be compared via pairing, as done in Experiment 1, without introducing bias.